 The need for a succession plan was initially recognized in the CALPIA Strategic Business Plan, and further expanded as part of the Knowledge and Succession Planning initiative in the 2019-2021 CALPIA Workforce Plan.
-CALPIA is fully committed to the successful development and implementation of a departmental Succession Plan.
+CALPIA is fully committed to the ongoing effort to develop and implement a successful departmental Succession Plan that adapts to and addresses the current situations CALPIA is facing.

-CALPIA's Workforce Recruitment & Planning Unit partnered with CALPIA Executive staff to identify current and future workforce challenges.
+To create CALPIA's first Succession Plan, the Recruitment & Workforce Planning Unit partnered with CALPIA Executive staff to identify current and future workforce challenges.
 CALPIA Executive staff conducted internal risk assessments on their respective division workforce and participated in a survey based on CalHR's Leadership Competency Model which identifies the top competencies that are necessary to successfully perform the duties of CALPIA leadership positions.
 The survey results revealed the top three leadership competencies for CALPIA are Results-Driven, Business Acumen, and Vision & Strategic Thinking.
+These leadership competencies remain the top three leadership competencies for CALPIA.